 Unless otherwise specified, references to "foundations" in this Note include funds.

 As a rule, public benefit NPOs are identified only by their activities.
-Activities of an association will be considered public benefit activities if they relate to: protection and promotion of human rights; protection and promotion of the rights of national minorities; protection and promotion of the disabled; the elderly; peacekeeping; combatting violence and discrimination; values of the Homeland War; protection of children and youth and promotion of their active participation in the society; preventing and combatting addiction; the development of a democratic political culture; promotion and development of volunteerism; social services and humanitarian work; development of social entrepreneurship; protection of consumers’ rights; protection of nature and the environment; protection of cultural heritage; sustainable development; development of local community; international development cooperation; protection of health; promotion of science; education and lifelong learning; culture and art; sports; firefighting; and other activities which, by their nature or special regulations, can be considered as public benefit activities(Law on Associations Article 32(4)).
+Activities of an association will be considered public benefit activities if they relate to: protection and promotion of human rights; protection and promotion of the rights of national minorities; protection and promotion of the disabled; the elderly; peacekeeping; combating violence and discrimination; values of the Homeland War; protection of children and youth and promotion of their active participation in the society; preventing and combating addiction; the development of a democratic political culture; promotion and development of volunteerism; social services and humanitarian work; development of social entrepreneurship; protection of consumers’ rights; protection of nature and the environment; protection of cultural heritage; sustainable development; development of local community; international development cooperation; protection of health; promotion of science; education and lifelong learning; culture and art; sports; firefighting; and other activities which, by their nature or special regulations, can be considered as public benefit activities(Law on Associations Article 32(4)).